Aiven-Open/karapace/CONTRIBUTING.md

 - Choose a meaningful title for your pull request.
 - The pull request description should focus on what changed and why.
 - Check that the tests pass (and add test coverage for your changes if appropriate).

+## Trademarks:
+Fedora and the Infinity design logo are trademarks of Red Hat, Inc.